-The institute takes place in Vienna, Austria, a vibrant, modern center of European sciences and arts.
-Institute sessions are held at the Technical University of Vienna and on the campus of the Complexity Science Hub Vienna, both near the city center.
-Participants are accommodated in a student guest house, managed by the OeAD, within easy reach of the institute locations and Vienna's numerous historical, cultural and entertainment amenities.
+The summer school takes place in Cambridge UK, an exceptional scholarly center with a long history of fundamental contributions to the sciences and arts.
+Sessions are held at the Isaac Newton Institute, convenient to the city center.
+Participants are accommodated in guest lodgings within easy reach of the institute and Cambridge's numerous historical, cultural and entertainment amenities.

-The institute welcomes Ph.D. students from the physical, natural, and quantitative social sciences and mathematics.
-Prior experience with computational or mathematical modeling is not required, nor is in-depth knowledge of the the workshop's theme.
-The program is limited to 36 students per year.
+The summer school welcomes Ph.D. students from the physical, natural, and quantitative social sciences, mathematics, philosophy, and adjacent domains.
+Prior experience with computational or mathematical modeling is not required.
+A serious interest in the topic of intelligence and representation is essential.
+Students are expected to be full contributors to the school and engage actively in discussion and debate.
+The program is limited to no more than 26 students.

 The Complexity-GAINs team is committed to offering inclusive educational programs in which all participants feel valued and supported in their learning journey.
 We believe that human diversity in all of its dimensions is essential to meaningful scientific progress.
 We believe that open discourse and respectful sharing of broad perspectives is essential for understanding our world and worlds beyond.
 We work to ensure our educational programs reflect and encourage this diversity and inclusivity, and we welcome you to join us.

-During the application period, access the application through SMApply using the "Apply now" button.
+During the application period, access the application through the "Apply now" button.